surzatine/Ecommerce/README.md

 An Ecommerce platform for sales of product.

 ## Installation
 First Download all the code.
-Copy to apache location. import .sql file to phpmyadmin.
+Copy to apache location.
+Import .sql file to phpmyadmin.

 ## ScreenShot